subiabre/forestswar/README.md

 $ npm test
 ```

-## Using the bot as standalone
+## Using the bot services as standalone
-This package can be used to generate maps and obtain deforestation data without using the Twitter service.
+This package can be used to generate maps and obtain deforestation data independently of the bot behaviour.

 First, you should disable the Twitter flag from your `.env`.

 To use the bot services as you please, you can simply play with them: **all the code is well documented** and commented, so it shouldn't be a big hassle to get the bot to do what you want.
+All the services are detached from the bot and should work fine independently.

 Take this example on how to generate a map of your desired country in the desired time period:
 ```js